wur-bioinformatics/introduction-to-bioinformatics/week5.md

 - knocking down genes (removing the transcripts)
 - knocking in genes (introducing new genes)

-The effects of such interventions at a specific -omics level then provide information on the function of the manipulated gene(s).
-Ideally we would measure different -omics levels at the same time (multi-omics) and even in the same sample (paired omics), but this is often experimentally too complex and costly.
-Some -omics technologies are more acccessible than others, in terms of cost, data quality and interpretation and are therefore most widely used - in particular, gene expression levels (transcriptomics) are often measured and assumed to reflect the overall state of a cell.
+The effects of such interventions at a specific omics level then provide information on the function of the manipulated gene(s).
+Ideally we would measure different omics levels at the same time (multi-omics) and even in the same sample (paired omics), but this is often experimentally too complex and costly.
+Some omics technologies are more acccessible than others, in terms of cost, data quality and interpretation and are therefore most widely used - in particular, gene expression levels (transcriptomics) are often measured and assumed to reflect the overall state of a cell.